prototypefund/reproducible-website/_docs/deterministic_build_systems.md

  * Capture as little as possible from the environment.

-What follows are some advices on common issues that can affect source code or build systems that makes multiple builds from the exact same source different.
+What follows are some advices on common issues that can affect source code or build systems that make multiple builds from the exact same source different.

 Disclaimer
 ----------

-Not all problems currently have solutions.
+Not all problems have solutions currently.
 Some tools that might be used in a build process might require fixes to become non-deterministic.
-The Debian effort keep a list of [all issues found](https://reproducible.debian.net/index_issues.html) while investigating reproducibility problems in its 22,000+ source packages.
+The Debian effort keeps a list of [all issues found](https://reproducible.debian.net/index_issues.html) while investigating reproducibility problems in its 22,000+ source packages.
 While some require changes in the package source itself, some can be